Constitutional challenges to the New Deal: Schechter Poultry Corp. v. United States

 The final blow for the President on Black Monday fell with the reading of A.L.A.
 Schechter Poultry Corp. v.
 United States, which revisited the National Industrial Recovery Act, invalidating the NIRA in its entirety.
 Under Section 3 of the NIRA, the President had promulgated the Live Poultry Code to regulate the New York poultry market.
 The Schechter brothers had been charged with criminal violations of the code and were convicted, whereupon they appealed on grounds that the NIRA was an unconstitutional delegation of legislative power to the executive, the NIRA sought to regulate business which was not engaged in interstate commerce, and that certain sections violated the Fifth Amendment Due Process Clause.
 Chief Justice Hughes delivered the opinion of the unanimous court, holding that Congress had delegated too much lawmaking authority to the President without any clear guidelines or standards.
 Section 3 granted either trade associations or the President authority to draft "codes of fair competition", which amounted to a capitulation of congressional legislative authority.
 The arrangement presented the danger that private entities, and not government officials, could engage in creating codes of law enforceable upon the public.
-Justice Benjamin Cardozo, who had been the lone dissent in the similar Panama case, agreed with the majority.
+Justice Benjamin N. Cardozo, who had been the lone dissent in the similar Panama case, agreed with the majority.
 In his concurring opinion, Cardozo described Section 3 as "delegation run riot".

-Hughes also renewed an old method of jurisprudence concerning the "current of commerce" theory of the Commerce Clause as expounded by Oliver Wendell Holmes, Jr. in Swift v.
+Hughes also renewed an old method of jurisprudence concerning the "current of commerce" theory of the Commerce Clause as expounded by Oliver Wendell Holmes Jr. in Swift v.
 United States.
 Hughes determined the poultry at issue in the case, though purchased for slaughter interstate, were not intended for any further interstate transactions after Schecter slaughtered them.
 Thus, the poultry were outside of Congress's authoritative reach unless Schechter's business had a direct and logical connection to interstate commerce, per the Shreveport Rate Case.
 Hughes used a direct/indirect effect analysis to determine the Schechters' business was not within the reach of congressional regulation.

 Roosevelt reacts

 Upon learning of the unanimity of the three court decisions, Roosevelt became distressed and irritable, regarding the opinions as personal attacks.
 The Supreme Court's decision in Humphrey's Ex. particularly stunned the administration.
 Only nine years earlier, in Myers v.
 United States, the Taft Court had held the President's power to remove executive officials was plenary.
 Roosevelt and his entourage viewed Sutherland's particularly vicious criticism as an attempt to publicly shame the President and paint him as having purposefully violated the Constitution.
 After the decisions came down, Roosevelt remarked at a May 31 press conference that the Schechter decision had "relegated [the nation] to a horse and buggy definition of interstate commerce".
 The comment lit a fire under the media and indignated the public.
-Scorned for the perceived attack on the court, Roosevelt assumed a diplomatic silence toward the court and waited for a better opportunity to press his cause with the public.
+Scorned for the perceived attack on the Court, Roosevelt assumed a diplomatic silence toward the Court and waited for a better opportunity to press his cause with the public.